-To ensure significant focus is placed on a partnership approach through our Multi Agency Meetings to tackling hate crime and therefore increasing confidence amongst communities while identifying any particular hard to reach community groups or potential challenges.
-Hate Crime is a specific area of focus within the East Cambs Community Safety Partnership's Action Plan 2023/24.
-All CSP members offered Hate Crime Training.
-ECDC community safety officers attend monthly multi-agency Problem Solving Group meetings Community Safety Partnership Twitter account has promoted Hate Crime awareness week and ECDC re-Tweeted.
-To monitor hate crime performance & review the progress through the CSP Delivery Group.
-This is being done and ongoing 1.2 Understand the profile of our resident population and service users, and appreciate the changing nature of the District Continue to collect and analyse statistical data on the local population The Communities and Partnerships team continue to use Cambridgeshire Insight, CCC Research Team, Joint Strategic Needs Assessment Core Data and Police Crime Stats from Cambridgeshire Constabulary Website.
+Action number Action Progress Hate Crime has featured as a specific area of focus within the East Cambridgeshire Community Safety Partnership's (CSP) Action Plan 2023-24 and 2024-25.
+To ensure significant focus is placed on a partnership approach through our multi agency meetings to tackling All CSP members offered Hate Crime training by either the Hate Crime lead from Cambridgeshire Constabulary or by member of ECDC's Community Safety team.
+9.1.4. hate crime and therefore increasing confidence amongst communities while identifying any particular hard to reach community groups or potential challenges.
+ECDC Community Safety Officers attend monthly multi-agency Problem Solving Group meetings.
+Community Safety Partnership Twitter account has promoted Hate Crime awareness week and ECDC re- Tweeted.
+ECDC Community Safety Officer attends quarterly PREVENT meeting which can relate to Hate Crime.
+9.1.5.
+To monitor hate crime performance and review the progress through the CSP Delivery Group.
+This is being done and ongoing.

+9.2.
+We will understand the profile of our resident population and service users, and appreciate the changing nature of the district.

+Action number Action Progress 9.2.1.
+Continue to collect and analyse statistical data on the local population.
+The Communities and Partnerships team continue to deliver actions from the East Cambridgeshire Community Safety Partnership Action Plan which uses Cambridgeshire Insight, CCC Research Team, Joint Strategic Needs Assessment Core Data and Police Crime Stats from Cambridgeshire Constabulary website.
+9.2.2.
 Improve how we gather, use and share information appropriately to better understand who lives in the district and be aware or their needs.
-The Council participates in numerous multiagency partnerships and networks and supports initiatives that seek to understand who lives in the district and be aware or their needs, examples include the Happy at Home workstreams, Appreciative Enquiry, parish council community safety forums, East Cambs Health and Wellbeing Team and the Parish and Community Forum.
-Monitor take up of information requested in other languages and formats 6 requests for translating and interpreting, all Ukrainian.
+The council participates in numerous multiagency partnerships and networks and supports initiatives that seek to understand who lives in the district and be aware or their needs.
+Examples include the Happy at Home workstreams, Appreciative Enquiry, parish council community safety forums, East Cambridgeshire Health and Wellbeing Team and the Parish and Community Forum.
+9.2.3.
+Monitor take up of information requested in other languages and formats.
+8 requests for translating and interpreting in Lithuanian and Ukrainian.